gabrielmip/excelsior/README.md

 - Draw formulas instead of rendering them as text allowing interactions such as hovering in a literal and highlighting all of their occurrences in the workspace.
 - Restriction definition.
 For instance, define that my monthly expenses must be smaller than 90% of my salary.
 This can serve as validation or guides to maximize/minimize variables (linear programming).
 - Excel export
 - Literals which vary over time.
-This feature
+This feature is useful for, for example, visualizing compound interests.

 ## Development